-- A requirement that the applicant should notify the Council of any change in circumstances that may affect entitlement to relief. - 5.7 Where relief is not granted then the following information is provided, again in writing: - An explanation of the decision within the context of the Council's statutory duty; and - An explanation of the appeal rights (see below). - 5.8 Discretionary relief is to be granted from the beginning of the financial year in which the decision is made.
-Since 1997 decisions can be made up to 6 months after the end of the financial year for which the application was made. - 5.9 A decision to award discretionary relief and how much relief is given is only applicable to the financial year for which the application is made. - 5.10 A fresh application for discretionary relief will, if required by the Council, be necessary for each financial year.
+- 5.5 In all cases, the Council will notify the ratepayer of decisions made. - 5.6 Where an application is successful, then the following will be notified to them in writing: - The amount of relief granted and the date from which it has been granted; - If relief has been granted for a specified period, the date on which it will end.
+(It should be noted that reliefs are granted for the period specified in the appropriate Appendix and may vary from a day to a full financial year); - The new chargeable amount; - The details of any planned review dates and the notice that will be given in advance of a change to the level of relief granted; and - A requirement that the applicant should notify the Council of any change in circumstances that may affect entitlement to relief. - 5.7 Where relief is not granted then the following information is provided, again in writing: - An explanation of the decision within the context of the Council's statutory duty; - An explanation of the appeal rights (see below). - 5.8 Discretionary relief is to be granted from the beginning of the financial year in which the decision is made.
+Where the relief is payable under a Government funded scheme, the Council will consider whether to grant relief from when the eligibility criteria are met in full. - 5.9 A decision to award discretionary relief and how much relief is given is only applicable to the financial year for which the application is made. - 5.10 A fresh application for discretionary relief will, if required by the Council, be necessary for each financial year.